(509)493-3908

 Is the anesthetic safe?

+Today's modern anesthetic drugs and monitors have made surgery safer.
+Here at Alpine Veterinary Hospital, we do a thorough physical exam on your pet before administering any anesthetic medication.
+We adjust the amount and type of anesthesia used depending on the health of your pet and the procedure to be performed.
 Blood testing before surgery ensures that the liver and kidneys can handle the anesthetic and may reveal any previously undetected organ dysfunction.
 We offer different levels of in-house blood testing before surgery, which we will go over with you when you bring your pet in.
 Our doctors prefer comprehensive screenings because it gives them the most information to ensure the safety of your pet.
 For geriatric or ill pets, additional blood tests, electrocardiograms or x-rays may be required before surgery.
+It is important that anesthesia be administered on an empty stomach to reduce the risk of vomiting.
+You will need to withhold food for at least eight hours before surgery.
+Exceptions are made for very young animals (under six months) or very small dogs (less than eight pounds).
+Water can be made accessible for the pet until the morning of surgery.

 Will my pet have stitches?